-Fifth Season has kicked off a recipe blog that celebrates not just the joy of green ingredients, but the stories that are folded into the them.
-It's called "The Green Room," and we're accepting pitches on a rolling basis, so please hit up our inbox.
+Fifth Season's recipe blog celebrates not just the joy of green ingredients, but the stories that are folded into the them.
+It's called "The Green Room," and we accept pitches on a rolling basis, so please hit up our inbox.

 Here’s what we’re looking for: